ibm-cloud-architecture/refarch-privatecloud/rhel_install/yum-repository-configuration.md

-## Yum repository configuration
+# Yum repository configuration

+It is a really good idea that all machines used for ICP have access to the RHEL yum repositories (`os`, `optional` and `extras` or `epel`) in order to install various RHEL packages that are pre-requisites for ICP.

+This document is intended to provide guidance for those who need to configure a yum repository.

 *NOTE:* A RHEL virtual machine provided for you will very likely already have a yum repository configured, most likely using a Red Hat Satellite (RHS) server.
-This section is intended to provide guidance for those who need to configure a yum repository.

 *NOTE:* You may need to provide a userid and password as part of the yum repository URL.
 If you are using an ID with an @ character in it, e.g., an Internet email address, use %40 in place of the @ character.
 Otherwise the repository URL is misinterpreted because an @ character marks the beginning of the host name in the URL.